-Leave of Absence Guidelines for the Washington University in St. Louis Career Center and the Weston Career Center Fall 2020
+Leave of Absence Guidelines for the Washington University in St. Louis Career Center and the Weston Career Center Fall 2020-2021 ACADEMIC YEAR

 Washington University in St. Louis is committed to providing extraordinary career education support to all students.
-This support will continue through Fall 2020 and will continue to be available to students who may choose to take a Leave of Absence from the University during Fall 2020.
-The below guidelines reflect a temporary Fall 2020 Leave of Absence policy around career education for WashU students in response to the Covid-19 pandemic.
+This support will continue and will be available to students who may choose to take a Leave of Absence from the University during the 2020-2021 academic year.
+The below guidelines reflect a temporary Fall 2020 or Spring 2021 Leave of Absence policy around career education for WashU students in response to the Covid-19 pandemic.

-- Current WashU students (Class of 2021, 2022, and 2023) who choose to take a Leave of Absence during Fall 2020 will continue to have full access to all Career Center resources.
+- Current WashU students (Class of 2021, 2022, and 2023) who choose to take a Leave of Absence during Fall 2020 or Spring 2021 will continue to have full access to all Career Center resources.

 - Incoming WashU students (Class of 2024) who choose to take a Gap Year experience will be extended full access to all Career Center resources when they matriculate to the University

-- Students who take a Leave of Absence and wish to participate in recruitment or career education experiences through CAREERLink will be asked to meet virtually with a Career Coach at the Career Center or the Weston Career Center prior to continued access to CAREERlink.
-This meeting will provide an opportunity to develop a personalized and on-going strategy for continued career education throughout the Fall 2020 semester.
+- Students who take a Leave of Absence and wish to participate in recruitment or career education experiences through Handshake will be asked to meet virtually with a Career Coach at the Career Center or the Weston Career Center prior to continued access to Handshake.
+This meeting will provide an opportunity to develop a personalized and on-going strategy for continued career education throughout the Fall 2020-2021 academic year.
 Please reach out to your Career Center to schedule this meeting.